civcode/RobotND-P5-HomeServiceRobot/README.md

 Gazebo world with mobile robot:
 ![][image1]

-Rviz in a object pick up and drop off scenario:
+Rviz in an object pick up and drop off scenario:
 ![][image2]